Methodology

 Scaling and weighting

 As with any composite index, each variable then receives a weight to aggregate all scores into one score.
-In this case, the variables used differ in quality, coverage and relevance, with some components being more applicable than others in assessing ML/TF risk.
+The variables differ in quality, coverage and relevance, with some components being more applicable than others in assessing money laundering risk.

-The Basel AML Index therefore uses an expert weighting scheme (or so-called “participatory approach”), whereby experts assign a weight for a variable based on their in-depth knowledge and expertise in the matter.
+The Basel AML Index uses an expert weighting scheme (or so-called “participatory approach”), whereby experts assign a weight for a variable based on their in-depth knowledge and expertise in the matter.
+The expert weighting method includes a degree of subjectivity, which is mitigated through an annual expert review meeting.

 Notes and limitations

-Data collection for the 2023 Public Edition of the Basel AML Index was finished on 27 September 2023 and does not reflect developments after that date.
+Data collection for the 2024 Public Edition of the Basel AML Index was completed on 25 October 2024 and does not reflect developments after that date.
 The Expert Edition is updated quarterly.

-There is not always a complete set of 18 indicators available for all jurisdictions.
-A jurisdiction's overall score is calculated based on available data only.
+There is not always a complete set of 17 indicators available for all jurisdictions.
+The overall score is calculated based on available data only.

-In addition, only jurisdictions with sufficient data to calculate a reliable ML / TF risk score are included in the Public Edition of the Basel AML Index.
-In addition, at the 2023 annual expert review meeting it was decided to exclude Russia from the Basel AML Index Public Report in 2023.
-This is based on the FATF's suspension of Russian membership.
-The Expert Edition contains a more comprehensive overview of all 203 jurisdictions with their risk scores and details of the available data.
+In addition, only jurisdictions with sufficient data to calculate a reliable risk score are included in the Public Edition of the Basel AML Index.
+Russia remains excluded from the Basel AML Index Public Report in 2024 based on the FATF's suspension of Russian membership.
+The Expert Edition contains a more comprehensive overview of 203 countries and jurisdictions, providing risk scores and details of the available data.

 Use for compliance or risk assessment purposes